 In addition to the marriage license, eloping in a national park comes with specific regulations.
 Here’s what you need to know:

-- Permits: Shenandoah National Park requires a permit for elopements with more than 15 guests.
-If your ceremony has fewer than 15 people and no special decorations, you don’t need a permit.
+• Permits: If your ceremony has fewer than 15 people and no special decorations, you don’t need a permit.
+Shenandoah National Park only requires a permit for elopements with more than 15 guests.
 Check out my tips for keeping your wedding guest list small!

 When Is the Best Time to Elope at Shenandoah National Park?